How to Find Where Your Opening Preparation Broke Down (Deviation Finder Guide)

 Step 6: Review and Iterate Your Repertoire

 Write a short deviation report.
-Include move number, the deviating move, eval change, your reply quality, the engine’s fix, and practice results.
-Example: “Vs opponent123, Caro‑Kann.
+Include move number, the deviating move, the eval change, your reply quality, the engine's fix, and practice results.
+"Vs opponent123, Caro-Kann.
 Deviation: 8...b5.
-My 9.Nd2?! lost 65cp.
+My 9.Nd2?! lost about 65cp.
 Correct: 9.c4 (+0.3).
-Practiced 4 games, last test 85% accuracy, 90 seconds to respond.”
+Practiced 4 games, responded correctly in 3/4, average 90 seconds to respond."

 Schedule spaced reviews.
 Reserve one weekly session for sidelines.
 Tag positions as deviation or needs review in ChessAtlas, then follow the prompts to keep rare lines fresh.
+See our spaced repetition guide for scheduling details.

 Expect surprises to continue, but make them cheaper.
 A repeatable process, not deeper memorization alone, turns unfamiliar positions into steady, explainable choices.